 1. For interns in specialized fields, employers are required to work directly with the AACC internship program coordinator at the academic department level for expert support to meet specific industry standards—rather than follow the general alphabetized internship process below.
 Ask for the internship program coordinator in your profession via the related program’s homepage.

-a.
+b.
 Homeland Security & Criminal Justice Institute

-b.
+c.
 Hotel, Culinary Arts and Tourism Institute

-c.
+d.
 Legal Studies Institute

-d.
+e.
 School of Health Sciences

-e.
-Science, Technology, Engineering & Mathematics (STEM)

 f.
+STEM—Science, Technology, Engineering & Mathematics (except computer technologies)

+g.
 TEACH Institute and Parenting Center

 2. To recruit interns earning college credit in other majors, the AACC Internship Office is your starting point.
 Follow the sequential alphabetized process below, and contact us if we may be of any assistance to you in the process.